MaineKuehn/indico_footer/docs/index.rst

     source/configuration
     source/changelog

-The :py:mod:`indico_footer` allows you to add custom links to the Indico footer.
+The :py:mod:`indico_custom_footer` allows you to add custom links to the Indico footer.

 Overview
 --------